calum74/econv/README.md

 (3)  (-plg(p) - qlg(q))/p
 ```

 We now see the purpose of fetching as much entropy as possible up front.
-In order to achieve efficient conversion, we make `q` as small as possible, which is done by making `limit` as large as possible (e.g. 2^64), and `input_size` as small as possible, i.e. 2.
+In order to achieve efficient conversion, we make `q` as small as possible, which is done by making `limit` as large as possible (e.g. 2^64-1), and `input_size` as small as possible, i.e. 2.
+When converting from a binary source producing (say) chunks of 32-bits, that is split so that the input size is 2 and not 2^32.

 `limit` is determined by the size of `result_type`, therefore `entropy_converter<uint64_t>` is more efficient than `entropy_converter<uint32_t>`, at the expense of slightly more buffering.